Twproject uses a full-text search engine indexing every text inserted in.

 Search using filters

-In order to find task, issues or resources with refined searches, just click on the corresponding link in the top bar; the filtering system works in the same way for every section.
-For instance “Resources”.
+In order to find project, ToDos or resources with refined searches, just click on the corresponding link in the top bar; the filtering system works in the same way for every section.
+For instance “Projects”.

 This filter lets you compose refined search conditions – click search to get it going .

-Each field is used in logical AND with the others, so for instance if you set the “company” and check the radio “people” you will find only people (not departments) from that company, that in this case means exactly “my colleagues”.
+Each field is used in logical AND with the others, so for instance if you set the “type” you will find only projects/phases of that type.
 In fact every preset filter simply fills the respective fields in the form so you can use them as a guide for composing your own.

 Results are usually paged, and you can flip pages by using the paging bar: